“MOooooom, I can’t find my library books.”

 - Setting aside a place for library books

-- Making sure she eats before worrying
+- Making sure she eats breakfast before freaking out

 - How to search for a missing item by cleaning and organizing